 While masculine rooms tend to make use of plaids, herringbones, and bold stripes, feminine rooms can make the most of florals, botanicals, damasks, and other decorative patterns.
 Small geometrics, such as polka dots, can also work well in feminine spaces.
 The prints and patterns, no matter what you should, should be cheerful.

-Additionally, textures, and the way you use them, can really determine the overall feel of a room.
+Additionally, textures and the way you use them can determine the overall feel of a room.
 Like with any room, it's really important to use a mix.
 Combine hard with soft, shiny with matte, and smooth with coarse for impeccable style.
 The combination of textures will add depth to any room.
 More specifically, when it comes to feminine rooms, feel free to use a healthy dose of different materials, including cotton, silk, velvet, linen, chenille, and cashmere.
 Plus, don't forget about ruffles—it's the ultimate feminine texture.

 Update Furniture and Accessories

 When it comes to creating a feminine aesthetic, a lot can be done through the use of certain materials.
 Faceted crystal, gilt, mirror, and marble are just a few of the traditional materials associated with feminine rooms.

 Furniture should include decorative feminine flourishes, such as button tufting and carved details—though not every piece, or it will be too overwhelming, but some pieces for sure.
 While no room should ever be overcrowded with furniture, feminine rooms tend to include more decorative pieces simply because they look great, not just for practical purposes.
 Additionally, accessories play a huge role in feminine interiors.
 A vase of fresh flowers, throw pillows, and objets d'arts—that is, works of art—are represented heavily, but always tastefully and not overdone.